Traffic Violation Lawyer Serving Georgia

 |All other moving traffic violations which are not speed limit violations||3 points|

-The Code also provides that commissioner shall suspend the driver’s license of any person who has accumulated a violation point count of 15 or more points in any consecutive 24-month period will be suspended.
+The Code also provides that the commissioner shall suspend the driver’s license of any person who has accumulated a violation point count of 15 or more points in any consecutive 24-month period.
 At the end of the period of suspension, the violation point count shall be reduced to zero points.

 Under 21 Years of Age Suspension

 In Georgia, the driver’s license of any person under 21 years of age convicted of any of the following offenses shall be SUSPENDED:

 - Hit and run or leaving the scene of an accident in violation of Code Section 4-6-270